DDMAL/Rodan/readme.md

 - `docker compose exec <service_name> <command>`
 - The command could be anything eg: `/opt/some_directory/my_shell_script.sh`
-- A command you will use frequently is: `docker compose exec rodan bash` or `docker compose exec celery bash` for investigating problems. **You should not be using this command to edit files, use `docker volumes` and your IDE outside of the container.**
+- A command you will use frequently is: `docker compose exec rodan-main bash` or `docker compose exec celery bash` for investigating problems. **You should not be using this command to edit files, use `docker volumes` and your IDE outside of the container.**

 Consult the documentation of the [Docker command line](https://docs.docker.com/engine/reference/commandline/cli/) for additional information.